-Getting started with @accounts/boost
+Getting started

 The @accounts

-Install the core
+Install the core module

 // Npm

-npm install --save @accounts/boost
+npm install --save @accounts/module-core graphql-modules @accounts/server

 // Yarn

-yarn add @accounts/boost
+yarn add @accounts/module-core graphql-modules @accounts/server

 Choose your database database driver